 The fault is external to CB1 and CB2 but internal to CB3 and its remote end breaker(s).
 Since zone 2 protective element on the CB1 relay can trip on it, it should be blocked from doing so.
 The intent is to trip the breakers local to the fault rather than taking out a larger portion of the system.

 Thus, while CB3 takes measures to isolate the fault, CB2’s zone 3 element (which looks backwards) detects this fault as external and keys a “block from tripping” signal to CB1.
 It should be clear now that the SEL-421 at CB1 uses zone 1 and zone 2 to detect faults and that zone 2 is a time delayed logic that acts as a backup to CB3 when it fails to operate.

 Fault @ Bus1

-- Dependable scheme since relays do not rely on trip signal from remote end substation to provide protection for internal faults on transmission line.
-However, to check the integrity of the communication channel, a test signal is transmitted 3 or 4 times a day.
+Dependable scheme because in the event the communication channel is disrupted, the relays do not sit idle – waiting on a trip signal.
+The relay still trips for Zone 2 fault after the timer expires.
+To check the integrity of the communication channel, a test signal a.k.a. checkback is transmitted 3 or 4 times a day.